WebberZone/autoclose/docs/02-acc-advanced/excluding-posts-and-terms.md

 order: 1
 ---

-[AutoClose](https://webberzone.com/plugins/autoclose/) provides four layered mechanisms to keep specific content open: keep-open post IDs, taxonomy term exclusions, the per-post close-date metabox, and the per-post override.
-This article covers the bulk-exclusion mechanisms; the metabox is covered in [AutoClose Metabox and Close Dates](autoclose-metabox-and-close-dates.md).
+[AutoClose](https://webberzone.com/plugins/autoclose/) provides several layered mechanisms to keep specific content open: keep-open post IDs, taxonomy term exclusions, per-post-type age overrides, the per-post close-date metabox, and the per-post override.
+This article covers the bulk-exclusion and per-post-type mechanisms; the metabox is covered in [AutoClose Metabox and Close Dates](autoclose-metabox-and-close-dates.md).

 ## Keep comments open on these posts/pages